 In this example, let’s say you have $5,000 to put towards CD savings.
-Place your first $1,000 in a 12-month CD.
+Place your first $1,000 in a one-year CD.
 Then spread out the rest in increasing one-year increments.
-So the ladder looks like this:
+So the CD ladder looks like this:

-When the 12-month CD matures in a year, you can invest it in another 60-month CD (because the original 60-month account only has 48 months left at this point).
-You continue doing this every year and you’ll eventually be investing in the longer-term accounts, but with one CD maturing every year.
+When the one-year CD matures in a year, you can invest it in another five-year CD (because the original five-year CD only has two years left at this point).
+If you continue doing this every year, you’ll eventually be investing in the longer-term accounts, but with one CD maturing every year.

 What happens if you need the cash?

-You can absolutely tap into your ladder CDs when one comes due.
-In a worst-case scenario, you’d need to wait just shy of a year to access funds if you reinvested them and suddenly needed cash.
+You can absolutely tap into your CD ladder when one comes due.
+In a worst-case scenario, you’d need to wait just shy of a year to get access to your money if you reinvested and suddenly needed cash.
 So this money isn’t for short-term emergencies.

 But if you’re planning a major purchase or even if you’ve been out of work for a few months, you know that you have guaranteed money becoming available on a predetermined date.
 It can be an ideal way to maximize interest earnings while not tying up your money for too long.

 Rather than purchasing all of your CDs at once, you can also buy the same term CD at certain intervals.
-For example, you could buy one 24-month CD every six months.
+For example, you could buy one two-year CD every six months.

 Alternatively, you can keep your CD ladder a little less structured and instead keep a continued eye on economic conditions to make your allocations.